ThatFellaNick/SimpleDeployBike/README.md

 	```

 # You are done now!
-Make sure to leave feedback and if you found any bug make sure to report it.
+Make sure to leave feedback and if you find any bugs, please make sure to report it.
 Thank you!